Join my community and get a

 So pack your bags, grab your sunscreen, and read on about how you too can enjoy a great getaway and save money in the process!
 You are about to learn everything you need to know about how to save on vacation.

 1. Budget for your vacation.

 This tip is first because it is the most important.
-You must set a budget for your vacation and then work towards it.
+You first need to learn how to budget for your vacation and then work towards it.
 During the year, make sure you set aside money on a weekly basis towards this goal.
 I use my SmartyPig account to save for vacations.
-This way, I can pay cash for your trip and not have to charge it!
+This way, I can pay cash for my trip and not have to charge it!
 I also suggest using a Prepaid Debit card like the one that I talked about in my article about ‘How to Budget Your Life‘.

 2. Dine in.